sgolebiewski-intel/openvino-docs/pages/documentation/dl-workbench-overview/_workbench-files-to-migrate/workbench_docs_Workbench_DG_Select_Environment.rst

    workbench_docs_Workbench_DG_Remote_Profiling

 Target is a machine that hosts one or several accelerators.
 Device is a hardware accelerator on which a model is executed.
 The target can be your local workstation or a remote system.
 By default, your local target is selected.
-Learn more about setting up remote targets at the :ref:`Work with Remote Targets <doxid-workbench_docs__workbench__d_g__remote__profiling>` section.
+Learn more about setting up remote targets at the :ref:`Work with Remote Targets <workbench_environment__remote_profiling>` section.

 .. image:: select_env.png

 Select a target.
 This can be your local workstation or a remote target.
-If you use a remote target, see :ref:`Register Remote Machine <doxid-workbench_docs__workbench__d_g__add__remote__target>`.
+If you use a remote target, see :ref:`Register Remote Machine <workbench_remote__add_remote_target>`.
 Select a device from a target or a platform view:

 * **Target View**